BUZZING GOODWOOD

 Ó Flemming Hansen F1journal.com

-Not a Monaco winner – but close.
+winner but close.
 1984 Toleman originally driven by Ayrton Senna. Ó Flemming Hansen F1journal.com

 Placed around this masterpiece were countless Rolls-Royces.
 Mayby, just maybe the centrepiece of interest would be of John Lennons hippy painted example.
 But that is always a personal choice.